JamesHovious/echocrudpoc/README.md

 * Allow the data to persist & restore should the web application crash or close

 Below is a set of data that one might track in a web application.

 Notice that the `Schema` struct is just a slice of pointers to the data that we want to manage.
 Each struct (`User`, `Project`) is analogous to a database table.
 Each struct field is analogous to a table column.
 Each slice of data that is part of `Schema` would resemble a row of data in a database.
 Notice that `User` contains a field  that is a slice of pointers to `Project`.
-This let's us get functionality similar to foreign keys in a relational database.
+This let's us define relatioships similar to a relational database.
 If you want to update `Project` you create a new struct a change its pointer. `Users`'s reference will automatically update.

-The whole data structure is serialized as a [gob](https://blog.golang.org/gobs-of-data).
-The benefit of this is that when encoding occurs the data that the pointers point to are encoded by default.
-This lets the whole data structure be easily restored.
+If you close the application the whole data structure is encoded as a [gob](https://blog.golang.org/gobs-of-data) and saved to disk.
+The benefit of this is that when encoding occurs all pointers are flattened, so the underlying data is saved.
+When the structure is loaded up again as the applicaiton restarts the pointer relationships are restored.

 ```
 type Schema struct {